What Can You Do with an SOJC Degree?

 Land an Internship

 Our recent grads tell us that internships and other hands-on learning experiences make all the difference when it comes time to find a job.
 SOJC internship programs like the Charles Snowden Program for Excellence in Journalism, Portland Experience, and Media in Ghana can get your foot in the door at media outlets through the state and the world.
 You can even get credit!
 Want more options?
-Browse our job and internship database for your next big break.
+Sign up for Handshake to browse our job and internship database and follow @SOJCCareers on Twitter.

 Interested in offering an internship?
 Check out our Employer Resources page.